cosmicjs/nuxt.js-website/README.md

 Open [http://localhost:3000](http://localhost:3000).

 ###Next.js + React + Cosmic JS
-You can easily manage the content in your static site on Cosmic JS.
+You can easily manage the content in your Next.js website on Cosmic JS.
 Follow these steps:

 1. [Log in to Cosmic JS](https://cosmicjs.com).
 2. Create a bucket.